Submitting to PCGS

 Are Genuine coins eligible for Variety Attribution?

 Yes.
 Genuine coins are eligible for the Variety Attribution service.
-For a list of varieties PCGS currently recognizes, go to Variety Attribution.
+For a list of varieties PCGS currently recognizes, please visit our Variety Attribution page.

 Can Genuine coins be used in the Set Registry?

 Yes.
 Genuine coins will continue to be eligible for Registry sets.
 Coins in genuine holders will have a set value of one (1).
 Genuine coins are not eligible for "low ball" sets.

 Is my coin eligible for "First Strike" designation?